 Define the reasons for the office refurbishment

 Think about the why.
-What is wrong with your current space and what should a new refurbished office do for you and your organisation?
+What is wrong with your current space and what should a newly refurbished office do for you and your organisation?

 It may be that your office has become dated, a little dilapidated, not seen any investment in some time and is not somewhere that staff are proud of or enjoy working.
 Essentially it is not an office that truly reflects your brand or corporate identity.